Prayer Time Dubai For October 2024 | Namaz Timings

 Islam : The 3rd Abrahamic Faith

-Now that you know the prayer timings in Dubai, you might be curious to explore more about Islam.
+Now that you know the prayer times in Dubai, you might be curious to explore more about Islam.
 So, let’s begin by grasping its significance.
 Islam is the 3rd Abrahamic faith, after Judaism and Christianity.
 Islam comes from the Arabic word ‘Salam’, which means ‘peace’.
 Emerging in the 7th century, it is deeply rooted in the teachings of Prophet Mohammad and the Quran.

 Islam and its 5 Pillars